 See Configuration Modification Schema and Use Case Examples for specific information and examples on how to structure this file.

 Create and edit an ns.package.json file in the root directory of your custom module.

 Add the following code to this file:

-Update the distro.json file in the root directory of the SCA source directory.
+If implementing 2019.1 and earlier, this file is in the root directory of the SCA source code.

 Add the name of your custom module to the list of modules defined in the

 Deploy your changes to NetSuite and access the SuiteCommerce Configuration record in NetSuite to view your changes.
 See Deploy to NetSuite for details

 You must deploy your customizations to NetSuite using the developer tools to apply any modifications to the SuiteCommerce Configuration record.
 You can confirm changes to the configurationManifest.json code on a local server, but modifications will not take effect until you deploy to NetSuite.